 FMD Coronavirus Updates

-Facilities Management and Development COVID-19 Fall 2020 Plan and Winter 2021 Response
+Facilities Management and Development COVID-19 Spring 2021 Response

-Cal Poly is preparing for a hybrid fall quarter with limited in-person classes.
 The safety of our campus community is Facilities Management and Development’s (FMD) highest priority.
-The following information is reflective of tentative preparations for the university to welcome some students, faculty, and staff back to campus in Fall 2020 and subject to change as California’s COVID-19 response develops.
+The following information outlines preparations and actions FMD has taken to support the campus community during the COVID-19 pandemic and hybrid virtual learning year.
+Information and protocols are subject to change as California’s COVID-19 response continues to develop.
 Additional and updated information will be published as the situation, and return plans, change.

-What steps is FMD taking to support the academic needs of a hybrid fall quarter plan?
+What steps is FMD taking to support the academic needs of a hybrid spring quarter plan?

 Facilities Operations partnered with University Communications and Marketing, Graphic Communications, and University Graphic Services (UGS) to develop a range of signs to support and promote appropriate physical distancing and other behaviors to reduce the transmission of COVID-19.